Creating what is beautiful and preserving what is valuable with KEIM mineral paints.

 But the "original silicate paint" owes its legendary reputation to the innumerable projects all over the world that, for generations, have impressively demonstrated what makes KEIM Purkristalat so unique: luminosity and vitality even after decades – facades that age with dignity.

 When a historical building is being renovated, monument preservation measures are frequently caught up in the conflict between remaining as true as possible to the original building by using historical materials for reconstruction, and the scope of what is technically feasible.
-Often enough, this also applies to choosing a suitable coating system for monument protection.

 Certain substrate characteristics, such as unstable renders or very thin render layers or slurries, may make KEIM Purkristalat unsuitable for the pending renovation.
 In this case, we recommend KEIM Unikristalat.
-The purely silicate-bonded, titanium dioxide-free facade paint has special potassium silicate as a binder that undergoes a process known as "fine silicification" to form a low-tension bond with the substrate.
-As a result, it can be used particularly for renovation work on weak renders or renders that are relatively thin.

 ▼ Are you renovating a monument and still looking for the right products for monument protection?

-We are your partner for monument protection.
+We are your partner for monument protection, feel free to reach out to our Technical Department.

-mineral quality in our company brochure!
+One-component and uncompromising mineral quality in our company brochure!

-Have a look how to protect and restore natural stone!
+Protect and restore natural stone!